verbb/formie/docs/developers/events.md

 ### The `beforeMarkedAsSpam` event
 The event that is triggered before the submission which has been marked as spam, is marked as spam.

-The `isValid` event property can be set to `true` to prevent the submission from being marked as spam.
+The `isValid` event property can be set to `false` to prevent the submission from being marked as spam.

 ```php
 use verbb\formie\elements\Submission;